We believe we’re stronger together. It’s why we’re proud to announce the the second year of GrantTank winners.

 This formal program helps survivors reach fiscal independence, ending cycles of violence, poverty and exploitations for generations to come.
 Funding for this program from The Jensen Project allows for 20 additional survivors to receive these services.

-Strategic funding from The Jensen Project will equip Frontline Response to increase service capacity through the addition of staff and the addition of an emergency safe home, increased bed space and enhancing safety and security for the housing program.
+Strategic funding from The Jensen Project will equip Frontline Response to increase service capacity through the addition of staff at the emergency safe home, increased bed space and enhancing safety and security for the housing program.

-The enhancements will ultimately allow Frontline Response to serve more exploited women in this area and beyond.
+The enhancements will ultimately allow Frontline Response to serve more exploited women.

 Hookers for Jesus addresses the harmful effects of prostitution, sex trafficking and sexual exploitation linked to pornography and the sex industry.